Alpha1337k/header-builder/README.md

 ## Config file
 > Sample file can be found in the sample directory

+> There is only one reserved keyword: `$FILE`.
+This will give the path of the file.

 Create a new file called .header in the root of your scope.
 Variables are defined in the `$NAME=command` manner.
 The `command` part will be executed just like in the shell.

 You can quickly add padding using `$NAME(padding:x)=command`.
 At the end of the config file, write `===` followed by a newline.
 The rest will be used as banner. `$NAME` will be resolved to the command listed above.
 If needed you can add p characters at the end for visual padding.